skellat/new-blog-post-tweety/_drafts/2023-04-20-no-i-am-not-smoking-today.markdown

 ![Post by George Takei.
 "Call me old-fashioned, but you should be able to ring a doorbell, get in the wrong car in a parking lot, or drive down the wrong driveway without getting shot at, injured or killed."
 Posted on Apr 20, 2023 at 13:59]({{site.url}}/img/takei-shots.jpg)

 Yeah, I am that sort of "old-fashioned" as well.
+Of course, [there was another case that was perhaps even more odious](https://web.archive.org/web/20230420184653/https://abcnews.go.com/US/6-year-parents-neighbor-shot-after-basketball-rolls/story?id=98717589) in North Carolina.
+The craziness seems to be escalating.

+Going to need to keep a closer eye on developments as the general bckground level of tension rises as we head closer to the 2024 primary season.
+Analysts have been saying this is going to be ramping up.
+We'll see if they're vindicated, I suppose.